 Level C canteen privileges include:

-- Can spend a total of \$25 Canteen Cash on hygiene or writing supplies. - Eligible to be a unit worker.
+- Can spend a total of \$45 Canteen Cash on incentive hygiene and writing supplies that are in addition to the basic hygiene products and writing supplies provided to everyone. - Eligible to be a unit worker.

 Level B